stat301-2-2024-winter/final-project-2-Jchench/R Scripts/README.md

-## Basic repo setup for final project

-My final product will look at data on college drop out numbers to try to predict the factors that make a student more prone to dropping out.

-## Folders:

--   `data`: folder with original data and cleaned data.
-See more in the readme in the folder.
--   `memos`: includes the r scripts, qmds, and html files for my progress memos.
-See more in readme in the folder.
--   `results`: contains all results.
-See more in readme in the folder.

 ## Files:
 -   `01_initial_setup`: split dataset into testing and training, split folds, saved everything out
 -   `02_recipes`: currently defined a kitchen sink recipe with variations for naive bayes, parametric and non-parametric models